 Order Line (408)248-1233 We Ship Nationwide

 1. Compress the button ends of the spring clip and insert, button end first, into the lower stem of the detector so that the button ends pop out of the holes.
-This will enable the lower stem assembly to be attached to the upper stem and the over all length of the detector adjusted for a comfortable operating length.
+This will enable the stem assembly to be attached to the electronic housing and the over all length of the detector adjusted for a comfortable operating length.

 Familiarize yourself with the detectors controls.
 Their basic functions are given here.
 How they can help you find treasure is explained in the Operating Instructions of this Manual.